-Ultrasound can show some of the issues caused by congenital CMV, such as slow growth, small head size, large placenta, and changes in brain structure.
-However, many babies with congenital CMV will not show any signs of infection on ultrasound.
-Issues such as intellectual disability and learning problems cannot be seen on ultrasound and may not be known until the child gets older.
+Prenatal ultrasounds can be used to screen for some issues related to congenital CMV, such as slow growth, small head size, large placenta, and changes in brain structure.
+However, many babies with congenital CMV will not show any signs of infection on a prenatal ultrasound.
+Issues such as intellectual disability and learning problems cannot be seen on ultrasound and might not be known until the child gets older.

-Amniocentesis is a procedure that removes a small amount of fluid from around the fetus (the amniotic fluid).
+Amniocentesis is a procedure that removes a small amount of fluid from around the fetus (amniotic fluid).
 This fluid can be tested for CMV.
-Your healthcare provider can talk with you about the risks and benefits of getting this test during pregnancy.
+Your healthcare providers can talk with you about the risks and benefits of having this test during pregnancy.
 After a baby is born, their saliva, urine, or blood can be tested for CMV.
+Some states include screening for CMV in their state's newborn screening programs.